Competitive Comparison

 See the Difference

-See how Synack combines Sara AI Pentesting with the Synack Red Team to validate real enterprise risk across web, API, mobile, cloud, infrastructure, internal environments, and AI systems – with the human-attested evidence your compliance program requires.
+See how Synack combines Sara AI Pentesting with the vetted Synack Red Team to validate real enterprise risk across web, API, mobile, cloud, infrastructure, internal environments, and AI systems — with human-attested evidence and federal-grade authorization.
+Start with the Sara AI free trial in hours; full engagements are live in days.